Smiths A404

 After the second world war, Smiths switched over to civilian production with the first of their watches coming onto the market in 1947.
 They continued production up until the late 1970s, when they rather suddenly split up the watch and clock division of the company.
 By this time Smiths Industries was more focussed on civil and military avionics and probably felt that the watches were part of their past.
 It seems odd that nobody else sought to take over the business as they were clearly profitable, possibly the impact of quartz watches was a factor in their decision to end the business

-We aim to dispatch all orders within 2-3 working days, where this isn't possible, we will try to inform you via email.
+We aim to dispatch all orders within 2-3 working days.

 If you are in a hurry for your watch, please email us.